Topppy/learn-redux/createStore.md

   INIT: '@@redux/INIT'
 }
 ```
-ActionTypes is a 'action' in redux. it is used at the end of function **createStore**.
+ActionTypes is type list contains the only type '@@redux/INIT'. it is used at the end of function **createStore**.